sparkhoom/sparkhoom.github.io/_posts/2014-12-29-the-scientist-guitar-song-practice.markdown

 title: The Scientist Guitar Song Practices
 ---

-In this post, I record my guitar journey practicing the coldplay's song called <The Scientist Guitar>.
+In this post, I record my guitar journey practicing the coldplay's song called The Scientist Guitar.

 I pretty love this song, which will express my feelings and love to someone who has gone.